 Jo Ellen Meyers Sharp grew up in Indianapolis and lives about 15 minutes from downtown in a 1951 ranch.
 As a confessed hortiholic, she admits that her eyes are too big for her yard.
 You just can’t have enough plants.
 She feeds the birds, provides them with sources of water, and if she’d complete the inventory and application form, her landscape could be a certified Backyard Wildlife Habitat.
 One of these days it will be official.
 She considers herself a seat-of-the-pants, trial-and-error gardener.

-A former newspaper reporter, she now freelances, specializing in writing for and about business, not-for-profits, real estate, retail, architecture, manufacturing, construction, economic development, higher education, the green industry, gardening, people and places.
-Her work appears in several national and local publications, including the Indianapolis Business Journal, Angie’s List magazine and her Hoosier Gardener column in the Indianapolis Star.
+A former newspaper reporter, she now works as a freelance writer, editor and photographer.
+Her work appears in several national and local publications, including the American Gardener, Indiana Gardening, Angie’s List magazine and her Hoosier Gardener column in the Indianapolis Star.
 She edits Iowa Gardener, Michigan Gardening, Minnesota Gardener and Wisconsin Gardening magazines.
 She works with corporations and not-for-profits on annual reports, newsletters, white papers and other types of written communication.
 Besides freelancing, she has worked seasonally at a large independent garden center for 13 years.
 She was the founding editor and a part owner of Indiana Living Green magazine.

 She’s a popular speaker about garden-related topics and sustainable living.

-She describes her life as a mosaic, making a living from various types of work: writing, speaking, garden coach and landscaping.
+She describes her life as a mosaic, making a living from various types of work: writing, speaking, garden coaching and landscaping.

-Jo Ellen is a national director of Garden Writers Association, former director of the Marion County Extension Board , a director of the Indianapolis Museum of Art Horticultural Society, president of the Friends of Garfield Park Inc., and a director and the recent past president of the Business Ownership Initiative of Indiana.
+Jo Ellen is secretary of Garden Writers Association, former director of the Marion County Extension Board , a director of the Indianapolis Museum of Art Horticultural Society, president of the Friends of Garfield Park Inc., and past president of the Business Ownership Initiative of Indiana.
 She is an Advanced Master Gardener in Marion County.

 She and Tom Tyler are co-authors of The Indiana Gardener’s Guide.
 In 2011, Jo Ellen wrote the Visitor’s Guide to American Gardens, which has more than 400 gardens in the United States and Canada, the first national guide in more than 10 years.
 Jo Ellen was a contributing writer to: